NotAShelf/nvf/.github/README.md

 See the rendered [nvf manual] for detailed and up-to-date installation guides, configurations, available options, release notes and more.
-Tips for installing userspace plugins is also contained in the documentation.
+Tips for installing userspace plugins are also contained in the documentation.

 > [!TIP]
 > While using NixOS or Home-Manager modules,